WICG/transfer-size/README.md

 * Monitoring (or even enforcing policy upon) how often ads get too large

 ## Details
 Each frame with a `transfer-threshold` will count the number of over-the-wire bytes that it and its child frames (transitively) receive from requests that utilize the network (cached responses are not counted).
-Once the threshold is crossed, the `transferexceeded` event is fired.
-The event bubbles and has a target of the frame element in the embedding page.
+Once a threshold is crossed, the bubbling `transferexceeded` event (a new event type which includes the resource category that was exceeded) is fired on the frame element in the parent frame.

 If any of the network bytes are from origins other than the embedding frame's origin, a random pad is added to `transfer-threshold` so as not to reveal the exact size of the resources in the frame.